Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 For this step you have to update these files to your needs:
 - `.azuredevops\azureImageBuilder\variables.yml`
-- `constructs\azureImageBuilder\deploymentFiles\<env>.image.bicep`
+- `constructs\azureImageBuilder\deploymentFiles\<env>.image.<osType>.bicep`

 ### Variables
 The first file, `variables.yml`, is a pipeline variable file.
 You should update at least the values:
 - `vmImage`: Set this to for example `ubuntu-latest` to leverage Microsoft-hosted agents.
 Leave it empty (`''`) if you use self-hosted agents.
 Do not remove it.
 - `poolName`: Set this to for example `myHostPool` to leverage your self-hosted agent pool.
 Leave it empty (`''`) if you use Microsoft-hosted agents.
 Do not remove it.
 - `serviceConnection`: This refers to your Azure DevOps service connection you use for your deployments.
 It should point into the subscription you want to deploy into.
 - `deploymentMetadataLocation`: The location to store deployment metadata in.
-The location of the resources it specified directly in the deployment/parameter file.
+The location of the resources it specified directly in the deployment/parameter/deployment file.

 ### Parameters
-Next, we have one deployment file, `<env>.image.bicep` that hosts to the two phases in the deployment: Deploy all infrastructure components & build the image.
+Next, we have one deployment file per OS, `<env>.image.<osType>.bicep` which contain the configuration for the infrastructure & image creation deployment.

-The file comes with out-of-the box parameters that you can use aside from a few noteworthy exceptions: Update any name of a resource that is deployed and must be globally unique (for example storage accounts).
+Each file comes with out-of-the box parameters that you can use aside from a few noteworthy exceptions: Update any name of a resource that is deployed and must be globally unique (for example storage accounts).

-> **Note:** To keep the parameter files as simple as possible, all values that don't necessarily need you attention are hardcoded as default values in the corresponding template files.
-To get an overview about these 'defaults', you can simply navigate from the parameter file to the linked template.
+> **Note:** To keep the parameter/deployment files as simple as possible, all values that don't necessarily need you attention are hardcoded as default values in the corresponding template files.
+To get an overview about these 'defaults', you can simply navigate from the parameter/deployment file to the linked template.

-The parameter files are created with a Linux-Image in mind.
+The parameter/deployment files are created with a Linux-Image in mind.
 However, they also contain examples on how the same implementation would look like for Windows images.
 Examples are always commented and can be used to replace the currently not commented values.

 As the deployments leverage [`AVM`](https://aka.ms/avm) modules you can find a full list of all supported parameters per module in that [repository's](https://www.github.com/Azure/bicep-registry-modules) modules.
 A valid example may be that you want to deploy the Image Template into a specific subnet for networking access.
 This and several other parameters are available and documented in the module's `readme.md`.